medianetlab/OuluLabs/README.md

 ### Register the available testbed components

-Before start using Katana for the creation of network slices, the Katana administrator has to execute some configuration steps:
+Before starting using Katana for the creation of network slices, the Katana administrator has to execute some configuration steps:

 *  Register MANO layer components:
-    * __VIMs:__ Register the VIM  that will be used for hosting virtual network services instantiated as part of network slices (in your case the OpenStack cloud):
+    * __VIMs:__ Register the VIM  that will be used for hosting virtual network services instantiated as part of network slices (in your case, the OpenStack cloud):
     ```bash
     curl -X POST -H "Content-type: Application/json" http://KATANA_IP:8000/api/vim -d '@vim/groupX_openstack.json'
     # Check the registered VIMs
     curl -X GET http://KATANA_IP:8000/api/vim
     ```
-    * __NFVOs:__ Register the NFVO that will be responsible for the management of the virtual network services (in your case the Open Source MANO)
+    * __NFVOs:__ Register the NFVO that will be responsible for the management of the virtual network services (in your case, the Open Source MANO)
     ```bash
     curl -X POST -H "Content-type: Application/json" http://KATANA_IP:8000/api/nfvo -d '@nfvo/osm8.json'
     # Check the registered NFVOs